 It’s free to enter the library and wander around.
 Make sure you stop in at the recently reopened Queen’s Hall and the La Trobe Reading Room (go up the stairs so you can see this domed room from above).

 There are free daily tours of the library that walk visitors through the highlights of the library.
-Tours run every Friday and Saturday for one hour from 10.15am, on Sunday from 11.30am and on Wednesday from 11.15am.
+Tours run twice daily at 10.45am and 1.45pm (book online to secure a spot).

 6. Wander along the Yarra River